Customer service definition, skills, and important principles for 2021

-- Customer service is the act of supporting customers.
-It's also the processes that support the teams making good customer service happen.
+Customer service is the act of supporting customers.
+Learn key customer service skills, types, job requirements, and more.

 Customer service can make or break a business.
 But not everyone agrees on what it is or how to do it well.
 In this guide, we’ll share how to set your business up for customer service success.